Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 The on an UltraScale the global clock is typically expected to be driven from an external high speed source provided over a differential pair.

-According to this pinnout two such differential pairs.
+According to this pinnout we have two such differential pairs.

 My first order of buisness is determining which of these two I can use to easily drive my global clocks.